francescobozzo/asa_project/report/06-Benchmarking.md

 Based on the information provided, it seems that the results obtained in challenge 23 are relatively better compared to the previous challenges.
 This can be attributed to several factors:

 1. Higher Parcel Rewards: The challenge is designed in such a way that the parcel rewards are higher compared to the previous challenges.
 This means that even if the agent encounters some delays or inefficiencies in its plan, the overall rewards obtained from delivering parcels are still significant.
-2. Probabilistic Model: Although not explicitly mentioned for challenge 23, it can be assumed that the probabilistic model was utilized in this scenario as well.
-The probabilistic model takes into account the distance between parcels and opponent agents to estimate the likelihood of successfully delivering a parcel.
+2. Probabilistic Model: The probabilistic model takes into account the distance between parcels and opponent agents to estimate the likelihood of successfully delivering a parcel.
 In a scenario with smaller roads and many enemy agents, this model could help the agent make more informed decisions about which parcels to prioritize and avoid potential collisions or conflicts.
 3. Parcel Decay Estimation: The conservative estimation of parcel decay may also play a role in the agent's success in challenge 23.
 By being cautious and considering the potential decay of parcels, the agent is more likely to prioritize parcels with higher rewards and deliver them before their values decrease significantly.

 It is important to note that the qualitative analysis conducted during the 5-minute run is crucial in understanding the agent's performance in this specific environment.
 The combination of higher parcel rewards, the utilization of the probabilistic model, and the conservative estimation of parcel decay contribute to the agent's improved results in challenge 23.